nickbearman/intro-qgis-spatial-data/postcodes.md

 *This was written by Dr. Nick Bearman (nick@clearmapping.co.uk).
+Thanks to Chris Bell for providing the geocoding resource at https://www.doogal.co.uk.
 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/deed.en.
 The latest version of the PDF is available from https://github.com/nickbearman/intro-qgis-spatial-data.
 This version was created on 19th November 2017. *